 Other beach activities in Nosara include fishing, ziplining, and monkey sanctuaries.
 If you’re an animal lover, you might want to check out Ostional Wildlife Refuge, where you can see close to 20,000 turtles come to nest!

-When you are done with your activities for the day, Nosara has many vegan restaurants to choose from.
+When you are done with your activities for the day, Nosara has many great food and drink options.
+It also has plenty of vegan restaurants to choose from.
 The Go Juice Truck is the perfect option for a light snack or smoothie, but if you’re looking for something more substantial head over to Luv Burger.
 Here, you’ll get a delicious,100% plant-based dinner.

 Surfing may draw visitors to Nosara, but the food and relaxing environment will make you want to extend your stay.
 This locale is definitely one of the best beach towns in Costa Rica for relaxing, rolling out your yoga mat and connecting with yourself.